Codex tools: Log in

-This page explains how to use offset in your queries without breaking WordPress's pagination.
+This article explains how to use WordPress's offset value in your queries without breaking WordPress's built-in pagination.

 This article assumes that you are already very familiar with WordPress's Plugin API.
 You should also be familiar with WordPress's $wpdb class object and it's various methods.